ivogkas/VRP-Problem/README.md

 Τhe solution includes the total time and the sets of locations that correspond to each vehicle.

 Using the greedy algorithm, the total time was approximately 8 hours.
-The solution was imporved by using 1-0 and 1-1 exchanges among the locations in the vehicles' routes..
+The solution was imporved by using 1-0 and 1-1 exchanges among the locations in the vehicles' routes.
 The total time was reduced to 5.8 hours.